FRENSIE/FRENSIE/README.md

 are described.

 ### Checking out FRENSIE
-1. create a working directory where FRENSIE will be built (e.g. software/frensie)
+1. create a working directory where FRENSIE will be built (e.g. software/frensie): `mkdir /path-to/software/frensie`
-2. move to the frensie directory
+2. move to the frensie directory: `cd /path-to/software/frensie`
 3. clone the repository: `git clone git@github.com:FRENSIE/FRENSIE.git`
 4. make a symbolic link to the new directory: `ln -s FRENSIE src`